Newspaper Clipping from The Times, 9 March

 She looked back over her shoulder at me once again, “The basement.”

-When we finally arrived at the most inhospitable niche of an office that she had been given, PC Pumberton was just stepping away from her desk, where he had deposited the evidence transferred from the Thames Division.
+When we finally arrived at the most inhospitable niche of an office to which she had been assign, Sergeant Pumberton was just stepping away from her desk, where he had deposited the evidence transferred from the Thames River Police.
 PC Alderton moved a few things aside on her small desk.
-It was cramped enough for her and with me stepping closer making it even more so.
+Her work area was cramped enough for her and with me stepping closer making it even more so.

 She peered in through the opening of the evidence package and then shuffled the contents out atop her desk.
 She immediately reached for a small purse.